Show Boat: Analysis

-Many commentators, both black and non-black, view the show as an outdated and stereotypical commentary on race relations that portrays blacks in a negative or inferior position.
+Many commentators, both Black and non-Black, view the show as an outdated and stereotypical commentary on race relations that portrays Black people in a negative or inferior position.
 Douglass K. Daniel of Kansas State University has commented that it is a "racially flawed story", and the African-Canadian writer M. NourbeSe Philip claims:

 The affront at the heart of Show Boat is still very alive today.
 It begins with the book and its negative and one-dimensional images of Black people and continues on through the colossal and deliberate omission of the Black experience, including the pain of a people traumatized by four centuries of attempted genocide and exploitation.
 Not to mention the appropriation of Black music for the profit of the very people who oppressed Blacks and Africans.
 All this continues to offend deeply.
 The ol' man river of racism continues to run through the history of these productions and is very much part of this (Toronto) production.
 It is part of the overwhelming need of white Americans and white Canadians to convince themselves of our inferiority – that our demands don't represent a challenge to them, their privilege and their superiority.

-Supporters of the musical believe that the depictions of racism should be regarded not as stereotyping blacks but rather satirizing the common national attitudes that both held those stereotypes and reinforced them through discrimination.
-In the words of The New Yorker theatre critic John Lahr:

-Describing racism doesn't make Show Boat racist.
+Supporters of the musical believe that the depictions of racism should be regarded not as stereotyping black people but rather satirizing the common national attitudes that both held those stereotypes and reinforced them through discrimination.
+In the words of The New Yorker theatre critic John Lahr:Describing racism doesn't make Show Boat racist.
 The production is meticulous in honoring the influence of black culture not just in the making of the nation's wealth but, through music, in the making of its modern spirit.